ForrestTech/Eventus/src/Samples/Readme.md

 ## Running the Full Sample Application

 Some actions are required to run the full sample application locally.
 The sample application uses a few different third party applications.
 Some of these applications are optional, some are required.
-Config values needs to be setup locally to use these integrations.
+Config values needs to be added locally to use these integrations.
 Secrets need to be added to the user `secret.json` file in the Eventus.Samples.Web application.
 For more detail on managing user secrets in .net core [read this]. (https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets).
-In the Eventus.Samples.CommandProcessor project you will need to create a `appSettingsSecrets.config` file.
+In the Eventus.Samples.CommandProcessor and Eventus.Samples.Subscriber project you will need to create a `appSettingsSecrets.config` file.
 This file is pulled in by the main app.config file app settings but is ignored in the .gitignore file so it can't be checked in.

 Full details of each provider are below: